Looking for quick and effective DIY home security tips?

 19. Also, you can reinforce your door.
 If you’re familiar with lock picking or lock bumping, you may not bother with this.
 But, it will make a brute force attack on your door much more difficult if you get a door reinforcer.
 They cost about $20 and add extra strength around the door knob and dead bolt area.
 That will make the door more difficult to break.
 Just don’t neglect to make sure you have 3″ or longer screws anchoring your strike plate to the door frame.

 You may also want to add a beefier strike plate that reduces the chance that the door frame and plate will fail when struck.
-You’ll find more details on that in the article we wrote exclusively about door security.
+You’ll find more details on that in the article we wrote exclusively about front door security.

 Inside, How to Minimize Your Risk